INDUSTRIAL DESIGN AND MANUFACTURING

 AESTHETICS AND ERGONOMICS

 The main aspects of marketability are design and ergonomics.
-Design is about esthetics.
+Design is about aesthetics.
 If your product does not look appealing, it will not sell.
 The value of a good industrial design is crystal clear: an attractive design not only helps to sell more products, but it also allows you to charge higher prices, which means that the actual profit per unit can be a multiple of the profit on a so-so looking product.
 Ergonomics, on the other hand, focuses on human interaction with a product: How does it feel in your hand?
 Do the shape and contours conform to the part of the body that comes into contact with the device?
-Our designers have the skills and the experience to design products in which the design and ergonomics work together to deliver an attractive, easy-to-use product.
+Our product engineers have that capability to attract the end-users with that product.

 DESIGN FOR MANUFACTURING

-While design and ergonomics are instrumental in making a product marketable, they alone do not guarantee success.
+While product design and ergonomics are instrumental in making a product marketable, they alone do not guarantee success.
 Careful consideration of production in the initial stage is crucial because a sizeable percentage of the product’s lifecycle cost is committed at this time (cost of materials, production of parts, and assembly).
 RioSH designers integrate design and industrialization into a single process, with the goal of designing a product that is easily and economically manufactured.
-This is achieved by early collaboration with mechanical and electronic engineers and production specialists to produce a design that fulfills price and manufacturing parameters.
+Once the prototype has done that proto is on the manufacturing side product design engineering only handles at that time.

 THE BASIC GUIDELINES OF OUR INDUSTRIAL DESIGNERS ARE: